Yu-Dylan/Yu-Dylan.github.io/_tabs/handouts.md

 - [Group Theory](/files/handouts/orchard/orchard-grouptheory.pdf): Written by Emma Cardwell and Matthew Ho.
 It is an introductory piece covering the basic ideas of group theory.

 # Footnotes
-[^fn1]: The problem stems from the Merriweather font code being changed to `MerriwthrSans-OsF`.
+[^fn1]: An error will occur if you try to use it with the 2020 version of TeX (because the Merriweather font code was changed to `MerriwthrSans-OsF`), so please use the 2021 version!
+(Why would you want to use an older version anyway?)